ufukty/gonfique/README.md

 </tbody>
 </table>

-###### Components
+##### Array and map types

+In Go, defining an arrays type need element type to be known, and defining a map type need the key and value types to be known.
+Gonfique, when it faces with a list, compares the all elements that present in the input file, to see if they have any conflicting component.
+If there is no conflift amongst all values, then Gonfique finds the element type by combining types of all items.
+This also applied on dictionaries when they are directed to be represented with a Go map instead of a Go struct (look `dict` directive).
+Gonfique checks all key's values for their types.
+If there is no conflicts, then the value type assigned as the combined type of all values.
+The key type is originally declared as `string`, although it can be customizable.

+Customizing element, key and value types are possible with special terms called component selectors.
 There are 3 component selectors.
 One of them is for narrowing down from array type to its element type `[]`.
-The other two selectors are `[key]` and `[value]`.
-Those are to narrow down from a map type to either of key type or value type.
-If Gonfique sees any of those selectors, it expects the container to not be a struct but a list for element type selector or a dict for key/value type selector.

 ```go
 type ArrayType []ItemType
 ```

+The other two selectors are `[key]` and `[value]`.
+They are to narrow down from a map type to either of key type or value type.
+If Gonfique sees any of those selectors, it expects the container to not be a struct but a list for element type selector or a dict for key/value type selector.

 Use `[key]` operator to target a key type and use `[value]` operator to target a value type.